 Every branch or group needs to have a volunteer who has trained in the risk assessment process and understands what this involves.
 If there has been a failure to follow the correct procedures, the Association’s insurance could fail to cover in event of an accident.

-To ensure you are conforming to the most up-to-date requirements, do ensure you get advice and guidance from your regional fundraiser and allow plenty of time for event planning.
+To ensure you are conforming to the most up-to-date requirements, do ensure you get advice and guidance from your Relationship Fundraiser and allow plenty of time for event planning.

 Everyone will then be able to relax on the day and enjoy themselves.